velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.__project_name}}/README.md

 dataset Git repository) by using the `dvc update` command.

 ```
-$ dvc update DATASET
+$ dvc update DATASET.dvc
 ```

 or

 ```
-$ dvc update DATASET.dvc
+$ dvc update DATASET
 ```

 In the example commands above, the following substitutions should be made:

-* `DATASET` should be replaced by name of the directory that the dataset was imported to (or, equivalently, `DATASET.dvc` should be replaced by the `.dvc` file that was generated when the dataset was imported).
+* `DATASET.dvc` should be replaced by the `.dvc` file that was generated when the dataset was imported (or, equivalently, `DATASET` should be replaced by name of the directory that the dataset was imported into).

 To specify the particular revision of the dataset to retreive, use the `-r REVISION` option, where `REVISION` is a Git tag, branch, or commit SHA/hash.